-If you have experienced the cold water sandwich with your tankless system, this may not be so bad when it comes to short uses of hot water such as washing your hands, but it can be pretty bothersome when taking showers.
-Homeowners can solve the cold water sandwich problem and ensure effective delivery of hot water to upper floors with two main solutions:
+When you battle the cold water sandwich with your tankless system, it’s not so bad during short uses such as washing your hands, but it can be pretty bothersome when taking showers.
+Especially after shoveling your sidewalk on a cold Colorado morning.
+You can solve your tankless water heater cold water problem and ensure effective delivery of hot water to upper floors with one of two main solutions:

-- Create a Hybrid System.
+- Create a Hybrid Water Heater System.

-- Install Multiple On-Demand Water Heaters.
+- Install Multiple On-Demand Water Heaters